304 North Cardinal St.

 Strawberries seem to be the ultimate summertime treat, especially when they’re big, red, and ripe.
 There are actually quite a few different varieties of strawberries – and the Quinault Strawberry is one of the best!

 The Quinault Strawberry is an everbearing garden strawberry cultivar known for its impressive production of many large, sweet strawberries.
 Ripe berries can be harvested from late spring to mid-autumn, with main crops in late June and late August.
-Bred at Washington State University, Quinault Strawberry plants are particularly cold-hardy, and can be grown in climates down to Zone 3a.
-This disease-resistant plants grow to about 12″ tall and 24″ wide, producing vigorous runners.
+Bred at Washington State University, Quinault Strawberry plants are particularly cold-hardy and can be grown in climates down to Zone 3a.
+These disease-resistant plants grow to about 12″ tall and 24″ wide, producing vigorous runners.
+They need plenty of space, so plant them far apart!
 Quinault Strawberry plants are self-pollinating.

 If you’re looking to get as many strawberries as you can from your next berry harvest, Quinault strawberries are a good way to go.
 Before you plant your strawberries, you should be familiar with the care this type of strawberry plant requires.

 The Quinault strawberry plant is a favorite among gardeners due to the easy-care plants and the large volume of delicious berries they produce.
-This particular variety of strawberry plant will produce an abundant amount of fruit from early spring to mid-fall, with main crops tending to occur in June and in August.
+This particular variety of strawberry plants will produce an abundant amount of fruit from early spring to mid-fall, with the main crop tending to occur in June and in August.
 The Quinault strawberry plant really is one of the best when it comes to producing a large number of strawberries.
+You can find them as a plant at your local nursery or as a bare root.

-This type of plant is relatively easy to grow as long as you understand the basics of this particular variety.
+These seeds are relatively easy to grow as long as you understand the basics of this particular variety.
 Quinault strawberries require full sun and they do well in growing zones 4-8.
 These zones are primarily in the Northern United States.
 They will also be perennial in these zones.
 A Quinault strawberry plant will grow about 18 to 24 inches wide and 8 to 10 inches tall.
-They are a relatively hardy plant and typically resist more diseases than other varieties of strawberry plants.
-They require rich soil and a lot of water to grow and thrive.
+They are a relatively hardy plants and typically resist more diseases than other varieties of strawberry plants.
+They require rich soil, mulch and a lot of water to grow and thrive.
+While it is possible to grow strawberries indoor, picking a different variety will give you the best results.
+If you decide to grow them indoors anyway, try one of these beautiful planters or pots to add some decor to your home.

 Quinault Strawberries are large, soft, and sweet.
-They are ideal for cooking or eating fresh.
+They are ideal for cooking or eating fresh, and often featured on best tasting strawberry lists.
 Not only are they delicious, but they are super healthy for you too.
 Strawberries are a vitamin C and manganese-loaded food source.
 They’re rich in antioxidants that work to protect the heart, fight inflammation, and fight cancer.

-Planting, growing, and caring for Quinault strawberries is not very different from the way you would take care of any other type of strawberry plant.
+Planting, growing, and caring for Quinault strawberry plants is not very different from the way you would take care of any other type of strawberry plant.
 Choose soil that drains well to plant your strawberries in.
 Plant your strawberries in an area where they have full access to sunlight.

 Quinault strawberries require rich soil.
 If the soil is poor, you should enrich it with compost and other organic materials.
 This is because this type of strawberry plant tends to be hungry for nutrients.